 Wood is the comb material of choice for many a hirsute gentleman, and for good reason.
 Wooden combs have wide teeth that easily glide through beard hairs, without snagging or breaking them.
 They are anti-static, so they won’t cause hair to snap or get frizzy.
 These combs also aid in the process of moisturizing, as the wood will absorb both your skin’s natural oils and your beard products.
 This will not only moisturize your beard from root to tip, but will also condition the comb itself.
 Much like seasoning a cast-iron skillet, conditioning a wooden comb will keep it in great working condition and will lend the wood a nice color and smell as well.

 Wood combs are widely available, highly customizable, and often handcrafted - there’s no reason why a functional accessory can’t also be a work of art!
-For those Ron Swanson types who appreciate functionality, craft, and natural materials, we recommend the Big Red Beard Comb No. 53 and our own Bearded Bastard Comb.
+For those Ron Swanson types who appreciate functionality, craft, and natural materials, we recommend our own Bearded Bastard Comb.

 Cellulose acetate is a natural plastic which is manufactured from purified natural cellulose.
 Cellulose is derived mainly from either cotton or wood pulp.
 Cellulose acetate feels similar to manmade plastic, but behaves very differently in comparison.
 Acetate is lightweight and inexpensive but is static-free and significantly more durable than plastic.